 Slide #1: Seminar Title; Speaker Name, Title, Company; Date of Presentation (required for all sessions)

 Topic Introduction: 3-4 key points or takeaways from the Big Story you will be presenting.
+These should be based on 4 learning objectives in your presentation abstract.
 Think of the key points as possible tweets that you can use to create interest in your presentation.

 Subtopics: Development of each of the 3-4 key points with accompanying supporting material; insert additional slides as necessary to make your point.

 Company logo should appear only on the conclusion page.

 Company background may be included, but only as necessary to provide attendees knowledge relevant to the story behind your presentation.

 Conclusion Slide: Your company logo and your contact information (required for AIA-approved seminars).
 You may also include your LightShow West booth number if exhibiting, or mention of other topics and times on the LightShow West educational program when you might be speaking.

 - We encourage the use of videos and motion graphics to illustrate your points and keep your presentation lively.